Anne de Carbuccia: Film and television

-premiere at the 75th Venice International Film Festival in September 2018.
+Carbuccia shifted from photography to filmmaking, writing and directing with her first short film One Ocean.
+The film had its world premiere at the 75th Venice International Film Festival in September 2018.

-Her feature-length documentary film, Earth Protectors, was released in 2023.
-From Siberia to the Amazon her narrative recounts the stories and the diversity of seven young Earth Protectors that are living on the front lines of our changing planet.
-The film tells us that we need to adapt as a species to the Anthropocene and that everyone can choose to become a positive geological force.
+De Carbuccia's feature-length documentary film, Earth Protectors, was released in 2023.
+The narrative recounts the stories of seven young Earth Protectors around the world from Siberia to the Amazon, who are living on the front lines of our changing planet.
+The film urges us to reflect on our relationship with the environment and transform the notion of the Anthropocene into a positive geological force.

-In June 2024 her 16 min docu-fiction Refugia, where life will persist had its Italian premiere at CinemAmbiente in Torino.
+In June 2024 her 16 min docu-fiction Refugia, where life will persist, had its Italian premiere at CinemAmbiente in Torino.
 Refugia takes place in Japan and is a poetic narrative which recounts the science of habitats that for millennia facilitated the survival of life on our planet.